isomerpages/govtech-gobusiness-main/pages/solutionrepo/solution1728.md

 ---
-title: Job Redesign Consultancy - CET Global Pte Ltd
+title: CET Global Pte Ltd provides Insights, Advisory and Actions for People, Process and Performance.
+We enable Enterprise and People Management and Development; conduct Analytics and Profiling Assessment; and design and develop customise Training programmes for our Clients.
+Our Job Redesign supports business transformation to Create Value for Businesses, Jobs, and Employees.
 permalink: /productivity-solutions-grant/solutionrepo/solution1728
 ---

 ### Description

-CET Global Pte Ltd provides Insights, Advisory and Actions for People, Process and Performance.
-We enable Enterprise and People Management and Development; conduct Analytics and Profiling Assessment; and design and develop customise Training programmes for our Clients.
-Our Job Redesign supports business transformation to Create Value for Businesses, Jobs, and Employees.
+201404397W

 ### Details of Solution

-Click <a href='https://www.gobusiness.gov.sg/images/psg/CaseStudybyCETGlobalPteLtd_v1.pdf.pdf' target='_blank' rel='noopener'>here</a> to view details of solution.
+N.A.

 ### Sector Specialisation